 For more than a decade, ophthalmologists have treated wet age-related macular degeneration (AMD) with eye injections given every month or two, and dry AMD with antioxidant vitamins.
 These treatments were groundbreaking when introduced, offering hope for the first time that this sight-threatening disease could be slowed, and in some cases stopped or even reversed.
 This revolution is undergoing an intriguing evolution.
 So, what will the next decade hold for the 11 million Americans with AMD?

-In short, the latest research is varied, vibrant, and suggests a future in which ophthalmologists will have more effective options to protect people from going legally blind from AMD.
+In short, the latest research is varied, vibrant, and suggests a future in which ophthalmologists will have more effective options to protect people from slow vision loss caused by AMD.
 Here’s a rundown of the most promising AMD treatments on the horizon.

 New Treatments for Wet AMD